Escaping Gift & Estate Taxes: Releasing Ownership While Retaining Control

 Phase I: Deep Dive

 For that reason, we begin with a “deep dive” into your information.
 We ask you to provide us with all necessary data, and we meet with you (virtually or in person) to understand your concerns and challenges, along with what’s important to your family or business.
-We charge a flat fee of $495 to make this initial “deep dive,” after which you and CunninghamLegal decide whether it makes sense to continue.
+In this initial “deep dive,” you and CunninghamLegal will decide whether it makes sense to continue.

 Phase II: Architectural Plan